 For example, DocuSign played a role in the integrated systems that enabled the Health Resources and Services Administration (HRSA) to expedite its distribution of $175 billion in grants for the Provider Relief Fund, which supports families, workers and healthcare providers in the battle against the pandemic.

 As a result, the agency was able to shorten its grant distribution process from three to four months to as little as five days.
-In addition, the system has never been down.
+To this day, the system has never been down.

-In addition, one particular agency, which is one of the largest funders in the federal government, enhanced its overall contract lifecycle management effort –providing advanced opportunities for both the agency and for those applying for resources.
+In addition, one particular agency—one of the largest funders in the federal government—enhanced its overall contract lifecycle management effort, providing advanced opportunities for both the agency and for those applying for resources.

 The Affordable Care Act (ACA) marketplaces also now represent a large portion of collaboration between payers, providers and the public.
-By facilitating improvements in these processes, it is possible to streamline hundreds of millions of transactions each year.
+By facilitating improvements in these processes, it’s possible to streamline hundreds of millions of transactions each year.

-When it comes to state-level ACA marketplaces, DocuSign created a custom solution for automating processes for reviewing and approving agreements from the entities that provide Californians with access to ACA qualified health plans.
+When it comes to state-level ACA marketplaces, DocuSign created a custom solution that automates processes for reviewing and approving agreements from the entities that provide Californians with access to ACA-qualified health plans.
 There are also new grant and funding opportunities for modernizing the technologies that support these marketplaces.

 For example, twenty one states received new grants under the 2021 CMS State Marketplace Modernization fund, which is part of the American Rescue Plan (ARP) Act.
 The grants will help state-level ACA marketplaces to modernize or update any system, program, or technology to meet all government compliance requirements.
 One of the key citizen-focused requirements is increased financial assistance for taxpayers enrolled in a Qualified Health Plan (QHP).

 To help further enhance customer experience efforts at government health agencies, DocuSign has more than 400 pre-built integrations with other products for managing all data and processes.